nicklemmon/recipes/_recipes/chicken-pork-fried-steak.md

 review:			1						# review the recipe from a scale of 1 (bad!) to 5 (amazing!)

 #=== Stuff for the Sidebar ===#
-cook-time:		20							# cook time for the dish in minutes
+cooktime:		20							# cook time for the dish in minutes
-num-served:		1							# number of people served by the dish
+numserved:		1							# number of people served by the dish
 source:			http://allrecipes.com  		# where did you find the recipe?

 #=== Stuff for the ingredients list ===#